ismaelc/ConcurSeattleB2BStartupWeekend/README.md

 **How to make a POST call to create an itinerary:**

 Here are details of an HTTP POST call push itinerary to a Concur user's trip list:

+*NOTE: You can't book trips using the API - you can only push itinerary information, as in below*

      Request Type = POST
      Authorization = <your access token>